jpctrade-oss/angular-defer/README.md

 - modified `while(x.length) x.shift()` into `for` array
 - changed angular.copy to custom deepCopy that used in $digest and few more places
 - run $digest once, not 2+ times
+- changed to parse url with regex instead of node